karkman/Physalia_EnvMetagenomics_2023/exercises.md

 git pull
 ```

+All exercises will be executed inside the course repository folder (`Physalia_EnvMetagenomics_2023`) that you cloned to your own home folder.

 ## Getting the raw data

 Choose which data set you would like to analyse on the course (`Tundra` or `WWTP`).